John-Kazan/MDEvaluationGuide/README.md

 run
 ```

-After processing completes type `quit` to quit the application:
+After processing is complete, type `quit` to exit the application.

 copy `rmsf.txt` back to your computer by running the following command on the terminal connected to your local computer